 With the URL Filtering option in IWSVA, you can set policies based on categories of URLs, such as "Adult", "Gambling," and "Financial Services."
-When a user requests a URL, IWSVA first looks up the category for that URL and then allows, denies, or monitors access to the URL based on the policies you have set up.
+When a user requests a URL, IWSVA first looks up the category for that URL and then allows, denies, or monitors access to the URL, displays warning, overrides password, or sets time quota based on the policies you have set up.
 You can also define a list of approved URLs that will not be filtered.